aditya7076/CloudWatchMetrics/README.md

 This script runs only against the target instances that are on the same region as the machine where script is running is on.

 From your terminal:

-9. Clone scripts from github.
+9. Clone Project from github.

    https://github.com/ccrshishir1/CloudWatchMetrics.git

+   Go to the project folder:

+       cd awsmetric2csv

   Install requirements before running scripts.